 This course includes dimensional analysis, atomic structure, chemical bonding, stoichiometry, physical states of matter, energy relationships, periodic table, atomic and molecular structure and solutions.
 The laboratory complements the course topics.
 Prerequisites: (1) high school chemistry or concurrent enrollment in CHE 112 and (2) MAT 105.
+Must have MAT 105 or be taking it concurrently.
 Fee.